 With traditional snorkel masks, there are many different brands that each have a distinct style and design.
-But the full-face market has only one main designer, Tribord, and many other companies are offering cheap, and often shoddy, imitations.
+But the full-face market has only a few reliable brands, and many other companies are offering cheap, and often shoddy, imitations.

-As a result, non-Tribord options tend to fog up more easily, fit more awkwardly, or fail to function.
+As a result, many of the cheaper options tend to fog up more easily, fit more awkwardly, or fail to function.
 Not only is this frustrating but it can also be dangerous.
 If the mask does not ventilate properly CO2 builds up, leading to dizziness, and eventually blackouts.

 All in all, we think it’s worth spending the extra money to get the real thing.
 However, we’ve gone out of our way to recommend the best imitators, so cash-strapped shoppers don’t have to settle too much.